 Introduction to DVD Playback

-Zoom Player supports three distinct methods of DVD Playback:
+Zoom Player supports three DVD Playback methods:

 Standard